CtrlK

 Actionability

-There is zero concrete guidance - no code examples, no SIEM rule syntax, no specific commands or formats.
-The skill describes what it does rather than instructing how to do it.
+There is zero concrete, executable guidance.
+No code examples, no rule syntax, no specific commands, no detection logic patterns, no SIEM platform references.
+The skill describes what it claims to do rather than actually instructing how to do it.

 1 / 3